bchasnov/masuite/readme.md

 pytest --disable-warnings
 ```
 Do not worry about the warnings that are encountered as they come from the gym dependency.
+(Note: this is a WIP feature that only tests that the package is installed and some basic tests can be run.
+More verbose testing still needs to be written.)

 ### Notebooks
 For example notebook usage, see the jupyter notebooks in `masuite/notebooks`.